organtin/phyphox/README.md

 # constantAccelerator
 A PhyPhoX experiment to measure the acceleration and return the average, standard deviation and standard error.
 Histograms are also shown.

+# constantMagneticField
+A PhyPhoX experiment to measure the magnetic field and return the average, standard deviation and standard error.
+Histograms are also shown.

 # soundCounter
 This project is a PhyPhoX experiment to count the numbre of acoustic events in a given time interval.